andycroll/andycroll.com/_posts/2022/2022-01-31-infrastructure-software-we-use-to-run-our-saas.md

 ### Static Site Hosting: [Netlify](https://netlify.com)

-Our static sites are deployed here, we also make some use of a couple of very simple JavaScript “serverless” functions that are called from our applications.
+Our static marketing sites are deployed here.
+We also make some use of a couple of very simple JavaScript “serverless” functions that are called from our applications.

 It has a similarly straightforward deployment approach to Heroku, which is one of the main reasons we use it.